wbeardall/scheduler-tools/README.md

 ### Rerun

 Periodically check the runtimes of scheduled jobs on a cluster, and `qrerun` them if they are close to timing out.
-This program runs itself in a daemon context if not running as a service, and so is SIGHUP-safe.
+This program runs itself in a daemon context if not running as a service, and so is `SIGHUP`-safe.

-## Usage
+#### Usage

 If you have manager-level privileges on the cluster, usage is straightforward, as the program can simply call the `qrerun` command with the IDs of any jobs that are at risk of timing out.